Evolving self-service solutions – the Fayetteville Public Library journey

 Upgrades not just replacements

-Fayetteville Public Library has offered self-service options for patrons since it re-opened in the Blair building in 2004.
-The library started with stations provided through their ILS vendor.
+Fayetteville Public Library has offered self-service options for library users since it re-opened in the Blair building in 2004.
+The library started with stations provided through their ILS/MLS vendor.
 Over time, as the units aged, Lynn Yandell, Director of Information Technology, went looking for a better solution, not a simple replacement.

 “Our previous self-service stations only had credit card swipes on them.
 We had no solution for accepting cash for fees.
-We added two bibliotheca selfCheck kiosks with payment stations in our main lobby so patrons could easily pay for fines and fees using cash and coin,” says Yandell.
+We added two bibliotheca selfCheck kiosks with payment stations in our main lobby so library users could easily pay for fines and fees using cash and coin,” says Yandell.